 By maintaining an imbalance of moisture content between oil and cellulose, with continuous oil drying, water diffusion from wet cellulose insulation to dried oil is achieved, thus removing moisture from deeper layers of solid insulation.

-About 99% of water in power transformer is stored in cellulose insulation while only about 1% is in the oil.
+99 % of water in power transformer is stored in cellulose insulation 1 % of water is in the oil

 Field of Application

 New or previously dried power transformers- continual maintenance of low moisture level in both oil and cellulose insulation.

 Transformers with increased content of moisture – reduction of moisture in complete insulation, improvement of insulation characteristics, increase of power transformers safety and its lifetime

 No oil heating – no undesired effects from oil heating on overall oil quality Nooil vacuuming – no other parts to maintain or protect – longer equipment lifetime Nooil inhibitor removed Nodissolved gasses removal